 The first book I read over Christmas break was the 2nd book in the Gone series called "Hunger"

-It's been three months since all the adults disappeared.
+another great book in the series: It's been three months since all the adults disappeared.
 Gone.
 Food ran out weeks ago and starvation is imminent.
 Meanwhile, the normal teens have grown resentful of the kids with powers.
 And when an unthinkable tragedy occurs, chaos descends upon the town.
 There is no longer right and wrong.
 Each kid is out for himself and even the good ones turn murderous.
 But a larger problem looms.
 The Darkness, a sinister creature that has lived buried deep in the hills, begins calling to some of the teens in the FAYZ.
 Calling to them, guiding them, manipulating them.

 The Darkness has awakened.
 And it is hungry.